 Bachelor’s degree, Master’s degree preferred

-At least 5 to 10 years of teaching and/or administrative experience in a school or youth-serving organization
+At least 5 years of senior level administrative experience in a school or youth-serving organization

 Strong business acumen and prior experience managing budgets, analyzing financial statements and ensuring compliance with internal controls and compliance.